JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 But this time I was actually excited to have—and read—a book.
 I mean “The Great Gatsby” is a respectable piece of literature, right?
 And this time around I wasn’t being bullied, pressured or cajoled into reading it by some miserable teacher.
 Rather, I wanted to read it because somehow—via luck, magic or pure randomness—I scored from a seemingly worthless bag of junk being sold for a $1 by some guy just selling piles of junk on the street.

-And it was honestly the first book—other than a random array of children’s books—I ever realy enjoyed reading in any way.
+And it was honestly the first book—other than a random array of children’s books—I ever really enjoyed reading in any way.

 I could write a pile of bullshit about how Gatsby’s longing for Daisy—and the themes of social class aspiration—resonated with me, but that would be a lie.
 There was little about the book I could relate to other than Gatsby was one level of rich kid living on Long Island longing for the love and attention of another level or rich kid living on Long Island: Daisy.
 But the core theme of the book is not what drew me in; the flow of the words is really what got to me.
 The ease of the prose and the seemingly honest expression of ideas and imagery—even if they weren’t things I could relate to—is what drew me in.